Oumarou-Bola/Study-Of-Aircraft-Behavior-Project/README.md

 ## Project Overview

 This project focuses on analyzing aircraft wing structures and lift distribution using computational simulations.
 The MATLAB-based implementation investigates aerodynamic properties using techniques such as Oscar Shrink Lift Distribution and Prandtl's Lifting Line Theory.
-Our simulations aim to enhance the understanding of aircraft performance and structural efficiency.
+Our simulations aim to enhance the understanding of aircraft performance and structural efficiency .

 ### Project Contributors
 - **Oumarou Moussa Bola**